 The first thing to do is rough up the material by making deep cuts that remove large, unwanted chunks so that it starts to take the form of the final part.
 It’s then semi-finished with slower, shallower, and more precise cuts, before moving onto full finishing.
 Once the milling is done, you have to unload the workpiece.
 Typically people clean the machine at this point too.
 After you unload the piece, check that the measurements and surface quality meet expectations.
 Finally, you’ll have to do some post-processing, which could include steps like deburring, heat treatments, surface coatings, and storing.
 Xometry’s suppliers take all these steps on behalf of our customers, should their projects require it.

-Types of Milling Machine
+What Are the Different Types of Milling Machines?

 There are loads of different milling machine types, and we briefly explain the most common in the table below.
 Most of these machines are available through Xometry’s supplier network.

-Milling Machine | Spindle Orientation | Features | Applications |
+| Milling Machine | Spindle Orientation | Features | Applications |

 Milling Machine Vertical | Spindle Orientation Vertical | Features Simple design | Applications Face milling, end milling, best for smaller workpieces |